Japanese Giants: History

 Japanese Giants issue 3 had a cover by Bill Gudmundson.
 Contents included film news, monster sizes by Bill Gudmundson, part one of the Mothra filmbook, by Tony Picariello, "Godzillla!
 Coincidence or Allegory" by Peter H. Brothers.
 The issue was 32 pages, offset printed.

 Issue four featured a cover of Mothra by Tim Johnson.
 The interior of the issue was printed with a Xerox machine.
 Published in September, 1977, the issue was 34 pages.
 Contents included an Editorial by Brad Boyle, readers' letters, monster footprint chart by Bill Gudmundson, Rodan model review by Peter H. Brothers, Yusha Raideen, an analysis of the cartoon series by Dan Briggs, Ultra 7 by Diego Agbayani, Godzilla vs. Megalon / Bionic Monster by Stephen Mark Rainey, reviews of the Marvel Godzilla comic issues #1–3, and the conclusion of the Mothra filmbook by Dan Murray.

-Ed Godziszewski took control of the fanzine after Boyle.
-Issue five's cover of Godzilla was drawn by Godziszewski, and contained features on Revenge of MechaGodzilla, Latitude Zero, and The War in Space.
-Issue six was focused on Rodan with a cover by Gudmundson.
-The Japanese Giants webpage is no longer active but can be accessed via archive.org.
-A gallery of cover images of all the Japanese Giants issues may be found at original editor Mark Rainey's blog site: Japanese Giants Cover Gallery.

 The fanzine ceased publication in 2004 with its tenth issue, marking thirty years since Rainey's efforts.
 Godziszewski carried his passion into writing multiple books, and contributing to several Classic Media movies' commentary.
 Because of the age and limited print runs, early issues are rare.
 The University of Iowa has issue four in their collection.